Welcome to PayPal!

 If you sell something to a buyer and the transaction is later disputed or reversed under Reversals, Claims or Chargebacks, you may be eligible for reimbursement under PayPal’s Seller Protection Policy.
-When it applies, PayPal’s Seller Protection Policy entitles you to retain the full purchase amount and we will waive any related chargeback fees paid (for debit and credit card-funded transactions).
+When it applies, PayPal’s Seller Protection Policy entitles you to retain the full purchase amount for debit and credit card-funded transactions.

 PayPal’s Seller Protection Policy may apply when a buyer claims that:

-- They did not authorise, or benefit from, funds sent from their PayPal account (referred to as an “Unauthorised Transaction” claim); or
+- They did not authorise, or benefit from, funds sent from their PayPal account (referred to as an “Unauthorised Transaction” claim) and the Unauthorised Transaction occurs in an environment hosted by PayPal; or

 - They didn’t receive the item from you (referred to as an “Item Not Received” claim).